 Implementation Status

 The NCWorks Commission completed a period of public comment for its Commission Policy Statement on the Workforce Pell Grant Program in April 2026.
 The NCWorks Commission voted to approve the draft policy, CPS 04-2026, at its meeting on May 13, 2026.
 The U.S. Department of Education (ED) published final regulations on May 19, 2026.
-The NCWorks Commission is currently reviewing its policy and the application process for compliance with those final rules and anticipates opening Workforce Pell applications soon.
-At this time, institutions are encouraged to complete the state's Eligible Training Provider (ETP) application process as a first step.
+The NCWorks Commission then reviewed its policy and the application process for compliance with those final rules.
+Workforce Pell applications will open soon.
+At this time, institutions are encouraged to complete the state’s Eligible Training Provider (ETP) application process as a first step.
 To register, visit NCWorks Online - Login and Registration Options and select "Provider Registration."

 Application Process